bharathkkb/peer-tutor/README.md

 P.S This server will be ephemeral i.e data inserted into mongodb will lost when you run docker-compose -f deploy-api.yml down

 For production we have persistent docker volumes and replica sets

+#### Running the frontend
+To run the Angular frontend.
+First, go to the Angular directory:

+    cd peer-tutor-ui/angular

+Then, install the required node modules:

+    npm install

+Finally, run this command to run the Angular frontend on browser:

+    ng serve -o

 ## Running the tests
 First launch the test server by following instructions to run the backend API server